 The ground floor of the building, which hosts the reception and other areas dedicated to interaction with the public, is perceived as a continuity of the open spaces outside.

 The distribution unit with lifts and stairs is in a central position, something which makes its functions flexible: two stair blocks positioned at the southern extremity of the two V-shaped bodies assure escape routes in compliance with fire regulations.

 The depth of the building’s wings and the position of the vertical structures have been carefully studied in order to maximize the environmental quality of the offices in terms of outlooks and the possibility to subdivide the floors in separate units and the arrangement of the interior in rooms along corridors, with an open plan or office landscape and combinations of these solutions.

-The horizontal elements offer protection from the high sun from south during the summer months; the vertical development of the sunscreen elements is particularly suited to protect from the sun from the east and especially from the west during the last hours of the day in summer.
-Near the communal areas on the different floors there is a series of glass elements positioned flush with the outer walls, which may serve as greenhouses.
-On the ground floor the outside of the sunscreens form a sinuous profile which echoes the landscaping of the surrounding green areas.
+The horizontal elements offer protection from the high sun from South during the summer months; the vertical development of the sunscreen elements is particularly suited to protect from the sun from the East and especially from the West during the last hours of the day in summer.
+Near the common areas on the different floors there is a series of glass elements positioned flush with the outer walls, which may serve as greenhouses.
+On the ground floor the outside of the sunscreens forms a sinuous profile which echoes the landscaping of the surrounding green areas.